1 - Tell us how your project(s) were started.

 8 - Do you think there are conspiracies against the "everyday person"?

-I would not describe our
+I would not describe

-pay the lowest possible wage and perpetually hold the threat of what Marx called
+that employers pay the lowest possible wage and perpetually hold the threat

-"the army of the unemployed" over the heads of "everyday people"
+of what Marx called "the army of the unemployed" over the heads of

-(ie: working people - as if somehow because we're punks or hardcore kids that
+"everyday people" (ie: working people - as if somehow because we're

-we are exempt from being "everyday people") to drive down wages and
+punks or hardcore kids that we are exempt from being "everyday people")

-working conditions holds a certain amount intrigue and backroom dealing to it.
+to drive down wages and working conditions holds a certain amount intrigue and

 One could certainly imagine obese suit-clad men with curly mustaches and glass